habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 The NATbox is an optional Wakame-vdc node that provides one to one [network address translation](http://en.wikipedia.org/wiki/Network_address_translation) for [[instances|Jargon-Dictionary#Instance]].

+### Node

+Refers to a server that a Wakame-vdc process runs on.
+Can be physical or a VM but will not be a VM managed by Wakame-vdc.

 ## O
 ## P
 ## Q